-System ease of use improvements: Post-GA APARs
+System ease of use improvements: 7.3 Post-GA APARs

-The following topic or topics describe the system ease of use improvements introduced in post-GA APARs of the current release of z/VM.
+The following topic or topics describe the system ease of use improvements introduced in post-GA APARs of z/VM 7.3.

 [7.3 APAR] QUERY MONITOR SAMPLE enhancements

 With the PTF for APAR VM66452, z/VM 7.3 provides the date and time of the next Monitor sample interval in the QUERY MONITOR SAMPLE response.
 The information makes it easier to understand when monitor sample data collection will occur next and to assess how much data has already been gathered.